Bavette Steak that's pan seared on the stovetop is tender, juicy and takes minutes to cook. Easy recipe with impressive results.

 - Okra Fries - unexpected and delicious.

-- Loaded Cauliflower Mash - easy to make with FROZEN cauliflower.
+- Loaded Cauliflower Mash - easy to make with FROZEN cauliflower and low-carb.

 - Salad with Sweet Red Wine Vinegar Dressing.